 Both of these drones are awesome.
 They’re arguably the best drones on the market right now.
 While either would be a great choice, different models are suited for different pilots.

 While the Mavic Air is better suited for beginners — given its improved obstacle detection tech — with its larger frame and a relatively less advanced detection system, the Mavic Pro is better suited for experienced drone pilots.

 That said, it’s worth noting that DJI also offers refurbished Mavic Pros at the same 799$ price point that the newly released Air sells.
-Though it might not sound appealing to get a refurbished drone, DJI ensures that they fly just as well.
+Though getting a refurbished drone might not sound appealing, DJI ensures they fly just as well.